-- 1. Getting Started - Step 1 MANDATORY Attendance Quiz Active participation in the course will be verified by your submission of the Attendance Quiz.
+1. Getting Started

+Step 1 - MANDATORY Attendance Quiz - Active participation in the course will be verified by your submission of the Attendance Quiz.
 Submitting the Attendance Quiz during the first week of class will verify your active participation and will prevent you from being dropped from the class for non-attendance.
-Step 2 Email your instructor from your NFC email account. - 2.
-Introduction Assignments (15 BONUS points) Completion of the following three assignments during Week 1 will earn Bonus Points: 1) Introduction Discussion Forum, 2)

-Introduction Activity, and 3) Introduction Quiz.
+Step 2 - Email your instructor from your NFC email account.

+2. Introduction Assignments (15 BONUS points) - Completion of the following three assignments during Week 1 will earn Bonus Points: 1) Introduction Discussion Forum, 2) Introduction Activity, and 3) Introduction Quiz.
 BONUS POINTS WILL ONLY BE AWARDED DURING WEEK ONE.
 Submit the Introduction Assignments during Week 1 to familiarize yourself with the course and D2L.
 Each assignment is worth 5 Bonus Points.

 - 3. Online Discussions (100 points) Participate in the four (4) online unit Discussion Forums for 25 points each.
 Participation in online discussions, related to the course modules, is required and includes an original post of 250 words minimum, 2 substantial responses (minimum of 100 words each), and reading all discussion forum posts.
-The discussions will be available 24 hours per day and are asynchronous; therefore, you may participate at any time and at various times during the duration of each forum.
+The discussions will be available 24 hours per day and are asynchronous; therefore, you may participate at any time and at various times during the duration of each module.
 The Initial Post for each forum is due by Sunday, 11:59 pm of the opening week and the Response Posts are due by Sunday, 11:59 pm of the closing week.
-Discussion Forums cannot be made up or submitted late.
+The discussion forums will remain open until the end of the course for late participation.
 Refer to the Discussion Forum Rubric for more information on grading. - 4.
-Weekly Activity (80 points) Submit 8 weekly activities as assigned to gain knowledge and insights through the course materials and discussions.
+Weekly Activity (50 points) Submit 5 weekly activities as assigned to gain knowledge and insights through the course materials and discussions.
 Activities are due on Sunday of the week assigned.
 10-points each. - 5.
-Projects (75 points) Complete three projects as assigned for 25 points each. - Early Childhood Observation (100 points) Conduct a mandatory minimum of 15 hours of documented observations and Direct Work with young children in an approved early childhood program.
-Submit Site Selection, Permission Form, Hour Log, and an Observation Summary Essay - Exam (100 points) A Final Exam worth 100 points will be given at the end of the course.
+Projects (150 points) Complete three projects as assigned for 50 points each. - 6.
+Exam (100 points) A Final Exam worth 100 points will be given at the end of the course.
 The exam is a project based on course content from assigned readings, course materials, discussions, activities, and projects.
-The Exam will be available online via D2L Dropbox on Monday, June 24, 2024, at 12:00 am Sunday, June 30, 2024, at 11:59 pm.
+The Exam will be available online via D2L Dropbox on Wednesday, March 1, 2023, at 12:00 am Friday, March 3, 2023, at 11:59 pm.

-Course Grade: According to the Course Syllabus, there is a total of 455 points that can be earned during the course.
+Course Grade: According to the Course Syllabus, there is a total of 400 points that can be earned during the course.
+If this course is taken as a requirement for the FCCPC, it will not be issued until all the requirements are successfully completed with a minimum average of 70% overall for the course with a minimum of 80% of the course work submitted.
 The numerical grades will correspond to letter grades as follows:

+'''

-410 - 455 points - (90-100%) - A 364 - 409 points - (80-89%) - B 319 - 363 points - (70-79%) - C 273 - 318 points - (60-69%) - D Below 273 is Failing
+360 - 400 points - (90-100%) - A

+320 - 359 points - (80-89%) - B

+280 - 319 points - (70-79%) - C

+240 - 279 points - (60-69%) - D

+Below 240 is Failing

+'''

 Mid Term and/or Final Exam Information: This course does not have a Midterm Exam.
 The Final Exam will be administered online via D2L Dropbox.
 The final exam is a project and based on course content from assigned readings, course materials, discussions, activities, and projects.
-The Final Exam will be available online via D2L Dropbox, Monday, June 24, 2024, at 12:00 am - Sunday, June 30, 2024, at 11:59 pm.
+The Final Exam will be available online via D2L Dropbox, Wednesday, February 28, 2024, at 12:00 am - Friday, March 1, 2024, at 11:59 pm.
 You will not be allowed to take the exam after the access date.
 A make-up or early final will only be given for extenuating circumstances, as determined by the instructor.